Yunsong-Xiao/epsilon-NM/README.md

 # An Implementation of the ε-Neighborhood Model (ε-NM) in MATLAB
-An implementation of the ε-Neighborhood Model in MATLAB: a classifier based on the k-Nearest Neighbor algorithm and semantic cell models.

 ### Reference: Y. Xiao, Y. Li, Z. Qi, J. Wang, and Y. Tang. ε-Neighborhood Model: A Classifier Based on the k-Nearest Neighbors Algorithm and Semantic Cell Models
 ### Contact: xiaoyunsong@qut.edu.cn